February 7, 2024

 1. Are employees learning the right things?

-2. Does learning have positive effects in everyday work?
+2. Is the learning having positive effects in the workplace?

 3. What measurable impacts does this training have?

-Below, I will explain why exactly these three questions are so important – and with which tools you can answer them.
+In the following, I will explain to you why exactly these three questions are so important – and what tools you can use to answer them.

 Measure everything that can be measured, and make measurable everything that cannot be measured.
 (Archimedes)

-What should employees learn at all?
-The answer is often, “Everything that is explained in the training.”
-However, that is far too unspecific and therefore hard to measure.
+What should employees actually learn?
+The answer is often "Everything that is explained in the training."
+However, this is far too vague and therefore hard to measure.

-A classic knowledge test on the last training day tells you only something about the short-term memory of your employees.
-You learn nothing about which content will actually be applied in the long term.
-In the worst case, only the nice trainer or the good lunch will be remembered – and the valuable tips for more productive work are quickly forgotten.
+A classic knowledge test on the last day of training only says something about the short-term memory of your employees.
+You learn nothing about which content will truly be applied in the long run.
+At worst, only the nice trainer or the good lunch is remembered – and the valuable tips for more productive work are quickly forgotten.

-Even a Happy Sheet cannot answer this question.
-Of course, it is desirable for employees to perceive the training as valuable or motivating.
-This emotional snapshot is nevertheless no guarantee for a long-term change.
+A Happy Sheet cannot answer this question either.
+Of course, it's desirable for employees to find the training valuable or motivating.
+However, this emotional snapshot is still no guarantee of a long-term change.

 Suitable Tools:

-To measure the content success of trainings, a long-term review of what has been learned is necessary.
-Especially behavioral changes in your employees often manifest only after weeks or even months.
+To measure the content-related success of training, a long-term review of what has been learned is necessary.
+Particularly, behavioral changes in your employees often only become apparent after weeks or even months.
 To truly see changes, a three-step approach has proven effective:

-• What? – Current knowledge level of the employees and expectations of the training
+• What? – Current knowledge level of the employees and expectations for the training

-2. Assessment of the learning state immediately after employee training:
+2. Assessment of the learning status directly after the employee training:

 • What? – Important core content and fulfillment of expectations